 I painted my super high staircase walls with Steamed Milk using an extension pole.
 Since I had never used one before, I chose this color because it was light enough that it wouldn’t be noticeable if I hit the ceiling with the paint.
 Thankfully, I didn’t get paint on the ceiling.
 This tool made painting that tall wall really easy!

 It is also a great color to go with oak cabinets, and was just highlighted in my post on best wall colors to go with honey oak cabinets.

 You can get a Samplize square of Steamed Milk here.

 This beige-brown is a great color for a room that you want to have a little more impact, such as an entryway.
 Like Agreeable Gray, it has the perfect combination of gray and brown, making it very versatile.

 Be warned though, this color is much darker than the others discussed, and you may want to grab a sample of it before you paint your whole room in it.
 That being said, it easily coordinates with the other colors and really rounds out the list.

 If you want to paint your trim, Pure White is a great color to choose.
 As the name implies, it is a white-white, not a beige or yellow white.
 I’ve also heard it referred to as a clean white.

 If you are nervous about painting your trim, check out my DIY trim painting guide for some tips and tricks!
-It is actually a lot easier than you’d expect!
+It is actually a lot easier than you would expect!

-If you’re not sure what sheen of paint to check, look at this guide to paint finishes.
-It’ll tell you everything you need to know about different sheens of paint.
+If you’re not sure what sheen of paint to use on your walls, look at this guide to paint finishes.
+It will tell you everything you need to know about different sheens of paint.